Master Keyword List

 2) Column Group #2 ($ Values)

-CPC -- Google's estimate of an advertiser's click cost for an ad using that keyword
+The CPC is SEMrush's estimate of an advertiser's click cost for an ad using that keyword.

-These are also discussed in the appropriate spots in the Action Guide.
+This column is also discussed in the relevant spots in the Action Guide.

 3) Column Group #3 (Keyword Values)